AamirM05/CUSTOMER-CHURN-PREDICTION/README.md

-# Telco Customer Churn Data Engineering Project
+# Customer Churn Data Engineering Project

 A comprehensive data engineering solution for analyzing and predicting customer churn in the telecommunications industry, built with modern data engineering principles and tools.